saricmilos/saricmilos/README.md

 ## Hi there, I'm Milos 👋

 I’m a **Data Scientist** specializing in **neural networks**.
-I grew up in Serbia wandering the slopes of Ovčar and Kablar and mountains, exploring their quiet monasteries and hidden caves.
+I grew up in Serbia wandering the slopes of Ovčar and Kablar mountains, exploring quiet monasteries and hidden caves.
 Those mountains shaped the way I see the world.

+I'm best reached via email.
+I'm always open to interesting conversations and collaboration.

 Here you’ll find my projects, Jupyter notebooks, and tutorials related to machine learning, data science, and engineering applications.